tbreslein/capturedlambda/README.md

 ## Licensing

-The webiste is licensed under the BSD-3 license found in the `LICENSE` file at the root of this source tree.
+The website is licensed under the BSD-3 license found in the `LICENSE` file at the root of this source tree.

 The blog entries are licensed under the following Creative Commons agreement CC BY-NC 4.0.